target-san/Gateway/README.md

 You might've already discovered that all gateway blocks are effectively indestructible.
 To remove them, you need to ignite 4 fires with flint'n'steel on the blocks where glass blocks were placed.
 After this, if you're gateway creator, it will be severed.
 Though playing with gates isn't cost-free, as you will get back only obsidian.
 In normal world, former glass will become gravel, and core is replaced with netherrack.
 In Nether, gate platform will become obsidian surrounded with netherrack.

+## Features in progress:

+1. Connectors - gateways should allow to pump items, liquids, power, AE cables and so on.

 ## TODO list

 1. Test with non-overworld dimensions - namely End, ExtraUtilities' Deep Dark and Mystcraft ages.
 2. Some kind of locator tool - click on block in any world, then see corresponding search volume in Nether being visualized.
-3. Connectors - gateways should allow to pump items, liquids, power, AE cables and so on.
-4. Some method of less lossy gateway shutdown.
+3. Some method of less lossy gateway shutdown.
-5. Maybe, an OP variant which can be placed anywhere.
+4. Maybe, an OP variant which can be placed anywhere.